-Born in Bordeaux France, Benjamin Millepied began his dance training at the age of eight with his mother Catherine, a former modern dancer.
-From the age of thirteen to sixteen he attended the Conservatoire National de Lyon, studying classical ballet under Michel Rahn.
-In the summer of 1992, Benjamin made his first appearance in New York City, for a summer program at the School of American Ballet, the official school of New York City Ballet.
-The following year he became a full-time student at the school, having received the “Bourse Lavoisier,” a scholarship award from the French Ministry of Culture.
-For the 1994 SAB Spring Workshop, Benjamin originated a principal role in Jerome Robbins’ 2 & 3 Part Inventions, set to music by J.S Bach.
-That same year, he was awarded the prestigious “Prix de Lausanne.”
-In his last year at SAB, Benjamin received the Mae L. Wien Award for Outstanding Promise and was invited to become a member of New York City Ballet.
-By early 2001, he was promoted to the rank of Principal Dancer.
-In 2004 and 2005, Benjamin directed the Morriss Center Dance Workshop in Bridgehampton, New York.
-From 2006 to 2007, he was choreographer-in-residence at the Baryshnikov Arts Center in New York.
-In 2007, Benjamin received the United States Artists Wynn Fellowship.
-In 2010, Mr. Millepied was made Chevalier in the Order of Arts and Letters by the French Ministry of Culture.
+Born in France, Benjamin Millepied began his dance training at the age of eight with his mother, a former modern dancer.
+From the age of thirteen to the age of sixteen he attended the Conservatoire National de Lyon, studying classical ballet with Michel Rahn.
+In the summer of 1992, Mr. Millepied came to New York City to attend the summer program at the School of American Ballet, the official school of New York City Ballet.
+The following year, he became a full-time student at the school, having received the “Bourse Lavoisier,” a scholarship award from the.
+In the 1994 SAB Spring Workshop, Mr. Millepied originated a principal role in Jerome Robbins’ 2 & 3 Part Inventions, set to music by J.S Bach.
+He was awarded the “Prix de Lausanne” the same year.
+In his last year at SAB, Mr. Millepied received the Mae L. Wien Award for Outstanding Promise and was invited to become a member of New York City Ballet.
+In the spring of 2001, he was promoted to the rank of Principal Dancer at NYCB, where he remained until his retirement as a dancer in 2011.

 As a dancer with the New York City Ballet, Mr. Millepied’s repertoire included featured roles in George Balanchine’s Agon, Ballo Della Regina, Coppélia, “Divertimento” from Le Baiser De La Fée, The Nutcracker, Harlequinade, Rubies, A Midsummer Night’s Dream, Raymonda Variations, La Source, Stars and Stripes, Symphony in C, Tarantella, Tschaikovsky Pas De Deux, Theme and Variations, Valse-Fantasie.
 Mr. Millepied also danced numerous featured roles in Jerome Robbins’ works, including 2 & 3 Part Inventions, Dances at a Gathering, Fancy Free, A Suite of Dances, In The Night, The Four Seasons, Dybbuk, Interplay, Piano Pieces and West Side Story Suite.
 Mr. Millepied repertoire also included featured roles in Susan Stroman’s Double Feature, Christopher Wheeldon’s Carousel (A Dance) and Mercurial Manoeuvres, and Peter Martins’ Swan Lake and Sleeping Beauty.
 Additionally, Mr. Millepied originated roles in many works, including: Jerome Robbins’ Brandenburg, Les Noces (revival), and Dybbuk (revival); Peter Martins’ Hallelujah Junction; Angelin Preljocaj’s La Stravaganza; Mauro Bigonzetti’s Vespro and In Vento; and Alexei Ratmanski’s Concerto DSCH.
 In 1999 and 2002 he appeared in featured roles with the New York City Ballet for the nationally televised Live From Lincoln Center broadcast.
 Mr. Millepied retired from the New York City Ballet in 2011.

-Mr. Millepied is also the face of Yves Saint Laurent’s new fragrance for men, “L’Homme Libre”.
+Mr. Millepied was the face of Yves Saint Laurent’s fragrance “l’homme libre” from 2011 to 2013.

 “Passages” for the Conservatoire National de Lyon (2001),